Red Shirt FridayUpdated: December 23, 2022

 There are actually two national/international campaigns that invoke the word and the color red; one is what we’re discussing here–Red Shirt Friday–but the other is an initiative that got its start roughly the same time called RED.

 The RED program, also known as Product Red, focuses on fundraising to fight HIV/AIDS, tuberculosis, and malaria.
-This campaign, started by Bono from U2 and Bobby Shriver in partnership with companies including Nike, Electronic Arts, Gap Inc. and many others.
+This campaign was started by Bono from U2 and Bobby Shriver in partnership with companies including Nike, Electronic Arts, Gap Inc., and many others.

 RED is not affiliated in any way with Red Shirt Friday, but it’s clear that both causes are worthy of attention.
-Retail sales of red-themed merchandise is available in association with both but the messaging of RED Friday’s is distinct and can’t really be confused with the Bono/Bobby Shriver RED campaign.
+Retail sales of red-themed merchandise are available in association with both, but the messaging of RED Shirt Friday is distinct and can’t really be confused with the Bono/Bobby Shriver RED campaign.